ashthemech/AutoCAD-Essential-Training/README.md

   * If you go into the text properties, you can change the layer, color, etc.
   * Note, it is specific to the individual block.

+  **Working with Table Styles**
+  > NEW FILE!
+Simple Obkects.dwg - file with a rectangle, circle, and hexagon.
+  *

 </details>
 </details>